 The use of these exciting and innovative tools in school and at home has been shown to raise educational standards and promote pupil achievement.

 At Menston Primary School we teach children how to manage the risks associated with using digital equipment and the internet both in and out of school.
 E-safeguarding is taught as part of our computing curriculum and is also taught as part of our broader safeguarding curriculum through PSHE and assemblies.

 We have a team of e-safeguarding champions who are taking part in the Childnet E-safety Digital Leaders programme.
 They deliver e-safety messages to all children in school through posters, assemblies, lessons and and our website.

-On Tuesday 7th February, to mark Safer Internet Day, our E-safety champions delivered assemblies to KS1 and KS2 children.
+To mark Safer Internet Day, our E-safety champions delivered assemblies to KS1 and KS2 children.
 These assemblies were full of interesting facts about online safety and gave children across school some clear messages about how to keep themselves and others safe online.

 Click here to read our E Safeguarding Policy.

 Click here to read our E Safeguarding Curriculum.